iviviano/Algorithms/Isaac Homework/Homework 8.md

 \end{align*}$$
 >[!proof]

 By definition, if there are no edges over capacity, then $f$ is still a valid flow.
+If there is an edge over capacity, we can pick a path $P$ from $s$ to $t$ with the flow on some edge in $P$ exceeding capacity.